sourcenetwork/defradb/docs/website/references/cli/defradb_client_query.md

 Send a DefraDB GraphQL query request to the database.

-Options:
-    -i, --identity
-        Marks the document as private and set the identity as the owner.
-The access to the document and permissions are controlled by ACP (Access Control Policy).

-	-e, --encrypt
-		Encrypt flag specified if the document needs to be encrypted.
-If set, DefraDB will generate a symmetric key for encryption using AES-GCM.

 A query request can be sent as a single argument.
 Example command: defradb client query 'query { ... }'